ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### No Use Realm Database With Encryption Key

 Indica problemas relacionados ao uso do Realm Database com criptografia.
-A mensagem que aparece é esta:

 > _This App use Realm Database with encryption_
 >